-From initial concept to realisation, the following steps serve as guide to the stages involved in a garden design project.
+From initial concept to realisation, the following steps serve as a guide to the stages involved in a garden design project.

-Initial Consultation & Report – In order to gain a solid brief for your garden design, it is important to understand what you would like from your outdoor space, as well as an understanding of your likes, dislikes and any problem areas that you may have with the site.
+Initial Consultation & Report – To gain a solid brief for your garden design, it is important to understand what you would like from your outdoor space, as well as an understanding of your likes, dislikes and any problem areas that you may have with the site.
 It is always helpful to see any pictures that you have of gardens, plants and any artwork that you like.

 1. Your brief for the project

 3. A suggested plan of action for the project

 4. A quote for the design work that has been discussed

 Site Survey & Analysis – So that you can be provided with accurate drawings for your garden redesign, a detailed analysis will be carried out of the site, informing the design of boundaries, land levels, location of services, aspect, and all site measurements, soil analysis, views and features to keep, enhance, hide, remove and relocate.
 For small gardens I can complete this; for complex or larger gardens this will require a qualified land surveyor.

 The names of local surveyors can be provided who will be able to give you a quote from your postcode.
 This will be priced separately.
 Your chosen surveyor will then be briefed so that everything we need is measured.
 This survey will be available in CAD format (as well as paper form) so that it can be ‘plugged’ it into design programs for detailed drawings.

 Design Proposal / Outline Plan – This is the finished coloured drawing of the overall plan for the garden.
 From the brief and the survey, a scaled garden design plan is produced.
 This enables you to see the main elements of your new garden.
 It can act as a discussion document, allowing for the presentation of ideas and to talk through any changes that may be required.
 It can also be used by contractors to ‘get a feel’ for the design.
 It is not usually enough for a contractor to build from as they will need a set of construction drawings, which will give them detailed measurements and instructions.